 Among hot beverages of Malaysia, it is considered as national drink.

 “Pulled tea” is best known as a piping hot tea that is pulled from one mug to another.
 It is an ordinary milky tea made with condensed milk, and then poured at a high height to create a foam.
 This drink is a popular Malaysian drink that can be enjoyed at anytime of the day.
-I have written about it here in detail.

 If you are a foodie, Malaysia should be on top of your list of “to be visited” places.